 2) Never leave your dog alone in the car.

 During summer, a car left outside in the sun can turn into a real oven in no time.
 Even at outdoor temperatures of only 24°C, your car will heat up to about 31°C in less than 10 minutes.
 Not to mention that after 30 minutes in the sun, the temperature in your car can easily rise up to 40°C!

 That means leaving the car’s windows open and providing something to drink for your dog are by far not enough to protect your dog from a heat stroke.
 Never leave your dog alone in the car, since this can turn into a worst-case scenario for your four-legged friend!

 3) Protect from sunburn.

-Many people don’t know this, but our furry friends are just as susceptible to painful sunburns and potential skin cancer as we are.
-Some dogs are more susceptible to getting burned by the sun, while others have natural protection.
+Many people don’t know this, but our furry friends are just as susceptible to painful sunburns and skin cancer as we are.
+Some dogs are more likely to get burned by the sun, while others have natural protection.

 The best way to keep your dog from getting a sunburn is simply to provide shade.
 All you need is a big umbrella at the beach, a tree at a park or a roof for your terrace.

 In the hot season, it may be best to avoid going out for a walk in the middle of the day when the sun is at its strongest.
 If your schedule doesn’t allow any other option, make sure to choose routes with plenty of shade – for example, through parks and woods – which make it easier to avoid sun radiation.